MatthewCane/cdk8s-cli/README.md

 - [ ] Unit tests
 - [ ] End-to-end tests
+  - Use the example projects for this
 - [ ] Complete documentation
 - [ ] Improve customisation
+  - More inputs, more flexability
 - [ ] Diff functionality
+  - Similar to `kubectl diff`
+- [ ] Destroy functionality
+  - Similar to `kubectl delete`
+- [x] List functionality
+  - List all resources in an app
+  - Useful, hierarchical view

 ## Examples